 Everything you need to know to cook perfect, fluffy couscous every time, from the ideal amount of water to the easiest cooking method, with a bonus trick for speedy cooling.
-Don’t try to make couscous any other way.
+Don’t try to make couscous any other way!

 Couscous, yum.
 Those deliciously fluffy little bits soak up the flavours of whatever they’re in the company of, whether served hot or cold.

-The Perfect Couscous-to-Water Ratio
+The Perfect Couscous Water Ratio

 The important trick with couscous is to avoid adding too much liquid, as you’ll end up with a soggy lump of just about inedible mush.

-Handpicked How-To: How To Boil, Poach, Fry and Scramble Eggs Perfectly, Every Time
+Hand-picked How-To: How To Boil, Poach, Fry and Scramble Eggs Perfectly, Every Time

-How to Cook Raw Couscous
+How to Cook Couscous: The Easiest Method

 Starting with dry couscous, here’s how to cook it up fluffy and delicious: